 What is Avinger?

-Avinger designs, manufactures, and sells image-guided and catheter-based systems aimed at treating patients with peripheral artery disease (PAD).
-The company's core innovation lies in its lumivascular platform, which integrates optical coherence tomography (OCT) visualization with interventional catheters.
-This technology provides real-time intravascular imaging during PAD procedures, enabling physicians to more precisely diagnose and treat arterial blockages.
-Key products include the Lightbox imaging consoles, Ocelot and Tigereye devices for penetrating total blockages, and the Pantheris image-guided atherectomy device for plaque removal.
-Avinger also has the IMAGE-BTK product in development for below-the-knee PAD lesions.
+Avinger specializes in the design, manufacturing, and sale of advanced medical devices for treating peripheral artery disease.
+Their core technology, the lumivascular platform, integrates optical coherence tomography (OCT) visualization with interventional catheters, offering physicians real-time intravascular imaging during procedures.
+The company's product portfolio includes the Lightbox imaging consoles, Ocelot and Tigereye devices for navigating arterial blockages, and the Pantheris image-guided atherectomy device for precise plaque removal.
+Avinger is also developing solutions for below-the-knee PAD treatments, aiming to broaden its therapeutic reach.
 The company markets its solutions to interventional cardiologists, vascular surgeons, and interventional radiologists, primarily in the United States and Germany.

 How much funding has Avinger raised?